Beach | Lake & Backwaters | Pilgrimage | Nature & Scenic

 The annual festival of the temple is celebrated in the month of November / December.

-At a distance of 1 Km from Kumarakom Bus Station, Sri Kumaramangalam Temple dedicated for Sri Subrahmanya Swamy, this temple is situated on the banks of Meenachil River.
+At a distance of 1 Km from Kumarakom Bus Station, Sri Kumaramangalam Temple is a Hindu temple situated in Kumarakom.
+It is one of the significant places to visit in Kumarakom.

 Lake & Backwaters

 Kumarakom is the most enchanting backwater destination in Kerala.
-It is located on the banks of Vembanad Lake in the Kuttanad region of Kottayam district.
-Vembanad Lake is one of the largest fresh water lakes in India.
-Also known as the Queen of Vembanad, Kumarakom is the most famous kerala backwaters destination for traditional houseboat rides and it is among the most popular Kerala tourist places.
-The major sightseeing option at Kumarakom is houseboat cruise in backwaters of Vembanad.
+It is located on the banks of Vembanad Lake in the Kuttanad region of the Kottayam district.
+Vembanad Lake is one of the largest freshwater lakes in India.
+Also known as the Queen of Vembanad, Kumarakom is the most famous places for backwaters in Kerala.

 The major sightseeing option at Kumarakom is a houseboat cruise in the backwaters of Vembanad.
 Among the must things to do in Kumarakom, Kumarakom backwater cruises are a unique experience that leaves memories for a lifetime.
 There are Country boats and Houseboats for the boat cruise experience.

 A Houseboat cruise along the backwaters is really an amazing experience for every traveler as part of Kumarakom holiday packages.
 Excellent marine and freshwater fish including tasty .....